dailycred/dailycred/README.md

 ##Installation

-To get started using Dailycred with Ruby on Rails, the first thing you need to do is add the dailycred gem to your gemfile:
+To get started using Dailycred with Ruby on Rails, the first thing you need to do is add the dailycred gem to your application's gemfile:

     gem 'dailycred'

 Make sure you've signed up for Dailycred, and head over to your [settings](https://www.dailycred.com/admin/settings) page to get your API keys.
+Replace the keys in the file config/initializers/omniauth.rb with your account's keys:

+    Rails.configuration.DAILYCRED_CLIENT_ID = "YOUR_CLIENT_ID"
+    Rails.configuration.DAILYCRED_SECRET_KEY = "YOUR_SECRET_KEY"

 Once you've done that, head back to the command line and run:

     bundle
     rails g dailycred:install